groboclown/tern-scheduler/README.md

 The following are anti-goals for the project:

 * **Workflow.**  Tern does not manage the chaining of job execution.
-You might be tempted to use the job conflict resolution to do this, but don't.
 There are other tools that can be used for this that handle all those fiddly bits that Tern doesn't.
 * **Job execution.** For the simplest of cases, you can run the job directly in the Tern service.
 However, for the most part, you will want to delegate to another tool that can better handle clustered job execution.
 * **Job conflict.** If two jobs cannot run simultaneously, then it's up to the job execution framework to understand that conflict and report that the job requires a retry.